aTan-aka-Xellos/knowledge-evaluation/OOD.md

 How tied together are the state and behavior of a class?
 Does the abstraction model a cohesive, related, integrated thing in the problem space?

+In computer programming, cohesion refers to the degree to which the elements inside a module belong together.
+In one sense, it is a measure of the strength of relationship between the methods and data of a class and some unifying purpose or concept served by that class.
+In another sense, it is a measure of the strength of relationship between the class’s methods and data themselves.

 * Sufficiency
 Does the class capture enough of the details of the thing being modeled to be useful?